RidhikaJoshi/RidhikaJoshi/README.md

 <img src="https://media.giphy.com/media/VTtANKl0beDFQRLDTh/giphy.gif" alt="My Project GIF" width="300" height="400"></p>

-<p><b>I am RIDHIKA JOSHI, a pre-final year student, pursuing Bachelors in Computer science and engineering (CSE) from Academy of Technology.An optimistic and meticulous person, likes to explore various fields which capture my interest.
-Always trying to upgrade my existing skills.
-I am a quick learner who loves to connect with people, learn new things, take up interesting challenges and solve problems inorder to make life easier and make this world a better place to live!. </p>
+<p><b>"I am RIDHIKA JOSHI, a driven and proactive pre-final year student pursuing a Bachelors in Computer Science and Engineering (CSE) at Academy of Technology.
+As an optimistically inclined and detail-oriented individual, I find great joy in exploring diverse fields that pique my interest.
+My passion for continuous growth drives me to consistently upgrade my skills.
+A quick learner at heart, I thoroughly enjoy connecting with people, embracing novel experiences, and embracing challenges with enthusiasm, all while striving to find innovative solutions that can improve lives and contribute to making our world a better place to live in." </p>
 </b>